mcandre/slice/README.md

 Vulpecula
 ```

 `slice` does not feature robust reordering, either by line order or by file path order.
-Any apparent shuffling is a natural consequence of the input text supplied to `slice`, and any natural timing experienced during processing of multiple text files.
+Any apparent shuffling is a natural consequence of the input text supplied to `slice`, and any inter-threading timings experienced during processing of multiple text files.

 If deliberate shuffling is desired, then slice output may be piped further into additional tools like `shuf`.